anton-k/haskell-wushu-panda/01-pomodoro/README.md

 or have time to think different or just to have good rest for 5-10 minutes.
 This avoids fatigue and keeps us focused on single task when we work.

-that will make you a better haskeller.
+That will make you a better haskeller.
 We are going to create command line utility that works like this:

 ```